-Unfortunately, some patients at high risk of stroke are either unable or unwilling to take anticoagulants because of associated risks, or side effects.
-An alternative to medication for patients with AF at high risk of stroke is to close off the appendage with a medical closure device (see Figure 2).
+Unfortunately, some patients at high risk of an AF-related stroke are either unable or unwilling to take anticoagulants because of associated risks, or side effects.
+An alternative to medication for patients with AF at high risk of an AF-related stroke is to close off the appendage with a medical closure device (see Figure 2).